top of page

 Nevertheless, some degree of market success is already being witnessed by Polish defence firms.
 First and foremost, Ukraine has signed a number of procurement contracts with PGZ, including a $650 million contract for 78 Krab units.
 Krah has also been considered by Romania for its modernisation programme, before Bucharest oriented itself towards the platform which provides much of the technology for the Krab - the Korean K9 Thunder.
 Other exports have included the KTO Rosomak platform (100 exemplars have been shipped to Ukraine), and there have been talks regarding the procurement of Borsuk.
 Additionally, the Slovak MoD has agreed to the purchase of a polish-made air defence system at the Kielce MSPO - although the system whose purchase has been agreed has not been made public, it is widely speculated to be the Pilica+ system.

-The Strongest Army on The Continent?
+The Strongest Army on the Continent?

 Poland has always been a country with a fierce military reputation and a proud military history, and its defence industry has always been at the centre of the Polish State’s economic development plans: in the 1930s, it was Gdynia, with its shipyards and port, and the Central Industrial Region, which, among other things, would give birth to the city of Stalowa Wola.
 In the post-war period, heavy industry and the defence industry in particular were seen as key to economic development – albeit the development of a Polish domestic defence industrial base worried the Soviets.
 In the present, Poland’s defence industry is returning to the fore of Warsaw’s economic development efforts.